Xinyiguo2/cs498mp3/README.md

 ### when delete a task, remove it from the old person's array

+# might be good to have
+- when update users, check if the task has already been assgned

 ## Table of Contents
 1. [Assignment](#assignment)
 2. [Tips](#tips)